 The Scottish Government have developed a "School information dashboard" that provides a range of statistical information about each publicly funded school in Scotland.
-This includes school attainment information about Curriculum for Excellence Levels Achieved (for primary and secondary schools).
+This includes school attainment information about Curriculum for Excellence Levels Achieved (for primary and secondary schools) and attainment in National Qualifications (for secondary schools).

-The dashboards can be consulted
+The dashboards can be consulted here